The office of Notary Public is the oldest legal profession in England and Wales.

 - Authentication of documentation for applications to work abroad

-- Certify copies of Birth Certificates, Marriage Certificates, Death Certificates
+- Certifying Birth Certificates, Marriage Certificates, Death Certificates

 - Company documentation certification